Grant Application Process | Legal Services

 Grant Application for Legal Services

 An invitation is required to submit a grant application.
-We accept grant applications (from invited organizations) for legal services grants on the following schedule:

 Grant applications will be reviewed at the conclusion of each open submission period.
 Once reviewed, we will email the contact person identified in the application regarding next steps.
 Grant applications will be submitted through our online grantee portal.